aajonusnet/aajonusnet/md/QNA/Q&A Of November 1, 2009.md

 A: You don't want to do that every day if the skin isn't already broken with a tumor.
 If the skin's already broken with a tumor, then, hell, pack the fecal matter on there.
 It's fine.

-Q: How do you use the black [unintelligible]?
+Q: How do you use the black salve?

-A: Black [unintelligible] is nasty stuff.
+A: Black salve is nasty stuff.
 Yeah, what it does is it seals the tumor in so that the whole area where it used to perspire and then seep and bleed and eject, it's now going to be thrown somewhere else in your body.
-Every person I've seen has had black saddles died.
+Every person I've seen has had black salve died.
 Nasty stuff.
 It just causes metastasis.

 Q: Good question.